 Direct therapy services provided to a participant who may or may not have a primary diagnosis of mental illness, but who could benefit by the provision of therapy to maintain, improve or prevent regression of the participant's condition and assist in the acquisition, retention or improvement of skills necessary for the participant to live and work in the community.
 Music and Art Therapy teleservices may be provided in accordance with the requirements in the Additional Needed Information Section of the Main Module.
 Services and intended benefit must be documented in the service plan.

-Therapy services consist of the following individual therapies that are not primarily recreational or diversionary:
+Therapy services consist of the following individual and group therapies for no more than 4 individuals that are not primarily recreational or diversionary: